Self-interacting mass-dimension one fields for any spin: Conclusions

-In refs.~\cite{Ahluwalia:2004ab,Ahluwalia:2004sz,Ahluwalia:2008xi,Ahluwalia:2009rh}, it was shown that contrary to conventional wisdom, there exists fermionic fields of mass-dimension one that satisfy the Klein-Gordon but not the Dirac equation.
-These fields constructed using spin-half Elko as expansion coefficients are Lorentz violating and have renormalisable self-interactions.
-The results obtained in this paper are a direct generalisation of these works.
-The properties of spin-half Elko are naturally inherited by their higher-spin generalisations.
+In Refs.~\citen{Ahluwalia:2004ab,Ahluwalia:2004sz,Ahluwalia:2008xi,Ahluwalia:2009rh}, it was shown that contrary to conventional wisdom, there exists fermionic fields of mass-dimension one that satisfy the Klein-Gordon but not the Dirac equation.
+These fields constructed using spin-half Elko as expansion coefficients are Lorentz-violating and have renormalizable self-interactions.
+The results obtained in this paper are a direct generalization of these works.
+The properties of spin-half Elko are naturally inherited by their higher-spin generalizations.

 It should be noted that our work may not be of pure academic interest.
-In the above references, it was argued that the fermions described by the massive spin-half fields of mass-dimension one are potential dark matter candidates due to renormalisable self-interactions and limited electromagnetic interactions.
+The mass dimension one fermions of spin-half are potential dark matter candidates due to renormalizable self-interactions and limited electromagnetic interactions.
 Since these properties remain unchanged for the higher-spin fields, it follows that they are also likely dark matter candidates.
 If dark matter exists, they are unlikely to be comprised entirely of one single specie.
 Our construct thus offers a possible solution since it contains both bosonic and fermionic particles.

 While there are stringent limits on Lorentz symmetry violation, they cannot rule out our construct as these experiments were conducted using only the SM particles.
 There are no direct evidence suggesting that dark matter must satisfy Lorentz symmetry~\cite{Blas:2012vn}.
-Towards determining the symmetries of the mass-dimension one fields, the works of Ahluwalia~\cite{Ahluwalia:2013uxa}, Speran\c{c}a~\cite{Speranca:2013hqa} and our generalisation of their results on the decomposition of $\gamma^{\mu_{1}\cdots\mu_{2j}}p_{\mu_{1}}\cdots p_{\mu_{2j}}$, have provided additional insights on Lorentz violation.
+Towards determining the symmetries of the mass-dimension one fields, the works of Ahluwalia~\cite{Ahluwalia:2013uxa}, Speran\c{c}a~\cite{Speranca:2013hqa} and our generalization of their results on the decomposition of $\gamma^{\mu_{1}\cdots\mu_{2j}}p_{\mu_{1}}\cdots p_{\mu_{2j}}$, have provided additional insights on Lorentz violation.
 We believe further investigation in this direction will not only give us a deeper understanding of Elko but also elucidate on a possible connection between mass-dimension one fields and Lorentz-invariant fields.